davekinkead/reasons/README.md

   - [x] option to generate argument map then appears

 ### Mapper

+An argument map consists of an abstract graph and a rendering engine.
+The graph is made up of a hash table for nodes and an array for edges.

+The rendering enging has options for static maps (for embeds) and dynamic ones (for creating argument maps)

+    Reasons.create(graph).render('#dom')

+    Reasons.add(Object)

+    Reasons.remove("id"|Object)

+TODO

   - [x] create reasons from session data
   - [x] provide map & session reset button